-In PY 2023, HCD funded the construction of new affordable homes for purchase throughout the city.
-Also, the Homebuyer Assistance Program exceeded its PY 2023 goal by 109.1%, or 36 additional households assisted above and beyond its annual goal.
-The Community Housing Development Organization (CHDO) Single Family Home Development Program completed construction of 10 homes and will perform final close-out activities and take those accomplishments in the next program year.
-HCD's Affordable Home Development Program issued a NOFA for the Stella Link Development Project, which will identify a qualified developer to begin construction on affordable homes in PY 2024.
-HCD continues to expand affordable homeownership opportunities using entitlement and non-entitlement funding.
+In PY 2023, funded the construction of new affordable homes for purchase throughout the city.
+Also, the Homebuyer Assistance Program exceeded its PY 2023 goal by 109.1%, or 36 additional households assisted above and beyond its goal.
+The Community Housing Development Organization (CHDO) Single Family Home Development Program completed 10 homes now owned by low- and moderate-income homebuyers almost reaching the 2023 goal.
+HCD's Affordable Home Development Program issued a NOFA for the Stella Link Development Project which will identify a qualified developer to begin construction on affordable homes in PY 2024, ensuring HCD continues to expand affordable homeownership opportunities using entitlement and non-entitlement funding.